Davis Law Group Will Award $750 in Scholarships to Aspiring Students in the Law & Justice Field

 - Corrections Officer;

-- and other related careers in the Law & Justice field.
+- and other related careers in the Law & Justice field who might assist victims of serious car accidents or other negligent actions in some way.

 All applicant entries will be reviewed by our staff before being officially approved.
 Applicants will be notified via email if their application has officially been accepted.
 We will stop accepting new applications for the contest after 11:59 p.m. on September 8, 2017.
 The winners will be selected based on two criteria: (1) An Essay Contest, and (2) Community Engagement.
 Nominees must have a minimum Grade Point Average (GPA) of 3.0 to be considered for the contest.